open-contracting/infrastructure/docs/cost/ocds.md

 }
 </style>

+This page provides guidance and documents a mapping from OCDS fields and codes to OC4IDS fields and codes.
+The organization of the mapping tables reflects the structure of the CoST IDS.

 ## Guidance

-## Command-line tool and reference implementation
+### Command-line tool and reference implementation

 OC4IDS Kit's [convert-from-ocds](https://oc4idskit.readthedocs.io/en/latest/cli.html#convert-from-ocds) command is a command-line tool and reference implementation for converting OCDS data to OC4IDS format.